VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

     typedef double rupees               here rupees is another name to double
     typedef double price, *d_ptr        price is another name double,
-                                        ptr is another name for double *, '*' is a typemodifier, it modifies the base type
+                                        d_ptr is another name for double *, '*' is a typemodifier, it modifies the base type
 > 2) **using**

     using rupees = double